pnp/graph-connectors-samples/samples/nodejs-javascript-IBM-lob/README.md

 ## Minimal path to awesome

+## This sample use IBM DB2 SALES data located on the IBM Cloud.
+It gives you a very convenient way to search  Client Orders right from your tenant!
+This DB2 is Free for use (LITE Version) and has the SCHEMA and DATA already loaded.

 - Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/graph-connectors-samples/tree/main/samples/nodejs-javascript-solutiongallery) then unzip it)
 - Make the setup script executable, by running `chmod +x ./setup.sh`
 - Run the setup script: `./setup.sh`.
 When finished, it will create a local `env.js` file with information about the AAD app, required to run the code